Long Walk of the Navajo: In music

 A famous song was composed by the Navajo when they were set free about their return to their homeland, Shí naashá (I am going).

 In literature

+Beverly Bird's historical romance novel, Comes the Rain (1990), tells the story of the fighting that preceded the Long Walk as well as the match and internment, ending as the Diné return home.

 A supposed remnant of the Long Walk from Bosque Redondo, a rug called Woven Sorrow, figures prominently as a valuable antique in the plot of The Shape Shifter by Tony Hillerman, published in 2006.
-Anne Hillerman mentioned the Long Walk in a subsequent novel in the series, Cave of Bones (2018).
+Anne Hillerman mentioned the Long Walk in a subsequent novel in the series, Cave of Bones (2018) and again in The Tale Teller (2019).

 The story of the forced relocation is the setting of the youth fiction novel The Girl Who Chased Away Sorrow, written in 1999 by Ann Turner.

 In the 1979 Stephen King novel The Long Walk (written under the pen name Richard Bachman) two Hopis are among one hundred teenage boys who participate in a competitive and voluntary death march which serves as a macabre annual spectacle in a totalitarian re-imagining of America.

 Scott O'Dell's Newbury Award-winning book Sing Down the Moon (1970) depicts the forced migration of the Navajos to Bosque Redondo.